 In theory, you can submit the applications related to the inheritance of an HDB flat with the court by yourself, without a lawyer.
 However, if you need a helping hand in doing so, you can engage a lawyer to help you with the related paperwork.

-For Non-Muslims, the forms can be found on the Family Just Court’s website under “Forms”.
+For Non-Muslims, the procedure for obtaining a Probate can be found on the Family Justice Court’s website under “Probate”.
+The forms pertaining to this process can be found here.

-For Muslims, the forms are on the Syariah Court Singapore’s website under “Inheritance”.
+For Muslims, you can apply for the Inheritance Certificate on the Syariah Court Singapore’s website under “Inheritance”.

 2. What if the HDB flat has other owners who are alive?

-If the HDB of the owner who passed away has other owners such as siblings, spouses or someone else, there are further rules that apply on how the ownership is transferred.
+If the owner of the HDB who passed away has other owners such as siblings, spouses or someone else, there are further rules that apply on how the ownership is transferred.

 When your parents (or anyone for that matter) applied for an HDB, they were given 2 options (also referred to as “Manner of Holding”) when it came to ownership: